Skip to Content

 Every LLM request passes through this chain.
 It short-circuits on the first denial.
 See the Governance Chain reference for full details including per-tier defaults and configuration.

-13. HITL Gate — Flag high-cost or sensitive requests for human approval
+HITL gateHigh-cost or sensitive requests requiring human approval

 Sandbox Isolation (4 Tiers)

-Every managed runner session runs in an isolated sandbox:
+Every managed runner session (private beta) runs in an isolated sandbox:

 TierFilesystemNetworkUse Case